jonathanvdc/flame-llvm/stdlib/README.md

   * `corlib` defines `Object`, `Environment`, and other basic functionality.
 It is not a full BCL implementation, but rather a collection of essentials which other libraries can extend.

-  * `system-console` define the `Console` class, which handles standard input, error and output.
+  * `system-console` defines the `Console` class, which handles standard input, error and output.

   * `system-io` defines IO-related classes, such as `Stream` and `TextWriter`.